tongxinchen/HAZ_LONDON_COVID/README.md

 <!-- Notebook usage -->
 ## Notebook usage

-Our data in this project are all in notebook file ```HAZ_analysis.ipynb``` consitting of  1) HAZ Clustering; 2) HAZ Delineation; 3) Relationships between HAZs and static urabn characteristics.
+Our data in this project are all in notebook file ```HAZ_analysis.ipynb``` consisting of  1) HAZ Clustering; 2) HAZ Delineation; 3) Relationships between HAZs and static urban characteristics.

-All codes can be excuted in conda environment with the installed pkgs listed at the top of this notenook.
+All codes can be executed in Conda environment with the installed pkgs listed at the top of this notebook.

 <!-- Open data -->
 ## Open data